Cyanohydrin reaction: Asymmetric synthesis

 The asymmetric cyanohydrin reaction of benzaldehyde with trimethylsilylcyanide is made possible by employment of (R)-Binol at 1–10% catalyst loading.
 This ligand firsts reacts with a lithium alkoxy compound to form a lithium binaphtholate Complex.

 The chemist Urech in 1872 was the first to synthesize cyanohydrins from ketones with alkali cyanides and acetic acid and therefore this reaction also goes by the name of Urech cyanohydrin method.
-With HCN in acidic conditions – i.e. the cyanohydrin is the functional group CN–C–OH.